Rigonz/60k-Spanish-First-Names/README.md

 60k Spanish Given Names Scraped from 17 Sources

 ## Presentation
-The csv files include over 60,000 Spanish given names (antroponyms, first names) extracted from 17 sources.
+The csv files include over 60,000 Spanish given names (antroponyms, first names) extracted from some 20 sources.

-Accents and duplicated names have been removed, while variants are not considered duplicates (f.eg.
+Duplicated names have been removed, while variants are not considered duplicates (f.eg.
 Manuel, Manu and Manolo are included as different entries).
-The character ñ has been lost in the orthographic revision, something that I need to fix. [fixed 20210908]
+The characters ñ and ç, as well as the catalan · have been preserved; accents have been removed.

 The names included in the list are not necessarily of "Spanish origin" (Mohamed and Manuel or Yusuf and José are included): I am not making guesses on the degree of spaniardship, and if a name has been included in any of the repositories that I have used that is good enough for me.